mahesh-morde/Django_Course_API/README.md

 # Courses API - Backend Application

 This repository contains the backend application for managing courses and course instances.
 It is built using Django and Django REST Framework.
+For frontEnd [Please visit here](https://github.com/mahesh-morde/Angular-Courses-Frontend).

 ## Features